TrellixVulnTeam/swahilipython_SCMU/Doc/library/json.rst

    If *sort_keys* is true (default: ``False``), then the output of dictionaries will be sorted by key.

-   To use a custom :class:`JSONEncoder` subclass (e.g. one that overrides the :meth:`default` method to serialize additional types), specify it with the *cls* kwarg; otherwise :class:`JSONEncoder` is used.
+   To use a custom :class:`JSONEncoder` subkundi (e.g. one that overrides the :meth:`default` method to serialize additional types), specify it with the *cls* kwarg; otherwise :class:`JSONEncoder` is used.